Irving Thomas

-Irving Thomas (born January 2, 1966) is a retired American professional basketball player born in Brooklyn, New York, formerly of the National Basketball Association (NBA).
-He spent most of his career playing in Europe in several countries.
+Irving Thomas (born January 2, 1966) is an American basketball scout and former player.
+He spent most of his career playing in Europe in several countries but played one season in the National Basketball Association (NBA) with the Los Angeles Lakers.

 A 6'8" power forward from the University of Kentucky and Florida State University played with the Los Angeles Lakers during the 1990-91 NBA season, appearing in 26 games, averaging 1.8 points and 1.4 rebounds per game.
 Since 2001, he has been a scout for the Lakers.